 If you want your growth to be sustainable, you need to keep driving implementation all initiatives and ensure processes are used at any time.
 This is restless effort!

 STEP 9: KEEP DEVELOPING YOUR TEAM AND EMPOWER THEM

 Spend time in coaching and developing your team.
 Identify within your team who could be your potential bench and prepare him as best as possible.
 It will allow you to be promoted and feel secured if you have a successor ready for the role.

 – Say what you do and do what you say

 – Be consistent

 – Be demanding

 – Encourage your team especially when times are tough

 – Invest time in coaching & developing your team

-An experienced commercial executive director, with significant expertise of leading multi brand brand retail operations.
+About the author: Nathalie Schneider, an experienced commercial executive director, with significant expertise of leading multi brand brand retail operations.
 She has a strong track record of aligning teams.
 As a senior business leader, she is adept at strategic planning, change management , driving execution of profitable sales results and delivering continuous improvement in sectors of retail, wholesale and fashion.